 Eric Westfall began his recording career in 1980, starting out, actually, working as an intern doing construction at a not-yet-openned studio in Hollywood, CA, City Recorders.
 The "pro-bono" work paid off however, by the time the studio was finished nearly every other intern had quit.
 Eric was now a recording engineer.

-He took to it like a duck to water, recording demos for the likes of Moon Calhoun (Rufus) and records for a number of punk bands including the Angry Samoans.
+Eric was soon recording demos for the likes of Moon Calhoun (Rufus) and records for a number of punk bands including the Angry Samoans.
 City Recorders' business model (trading studio time for cocaine) was a bit flawed, and within two years the studio closed.
 Eric then began a stint as an assistant at Mad Hatter, a semi-private studio owned by Chick Corea.
 The bright spot for him during this period was a chance to work with David Lindley and El Rayo X under the tutelage of engineer Carl Peterson, 'the grandfather of dub.'
 In '84, when offered a chance to record with Christian Death and accompany them on a European tour, Eric left his assisting gig and jumped into the Goth scene.
 The two records he recorded and co-produced with the group, 'Catastophe Ballet' and 'Ashes,' were the last "authentic" Christian Death recordings, as Rozz Williams, the singer and only original member in that line-up, left the band following the L.A.
 'Ashes' recordings.

 Eric subsequently took a seat behind the board at Mad Dog Studios, owned by friend and fellow engineer Dusty Wakeman.
 This was 1986 and the alternative movement was heating up.
 Previously a live-house where the Doors often played in the 60's, Mad Dog (at its original Venice, CA location) was a funky little joint that attracted bands working on low budgets.
 Eric worked furiously pumping out records for the indy-labels, notably 'Kill Tunes' by the Leaving Trains and a few early Giant Sand records.
 Two of the three records that appeared on Spin Magazine's 'Top 80 Records of the 80s' list that were recorded and produced (or co-produced) by Eric were done at Mad Dog -- 'Kill Tunes' by the LeavingTrains and 'Storm' by Giant Sand.
 (The third was the much heralded 'Lambent Flame' by Black Sun Ensemble, recorded at Control Center in L.A.'s Korea-town.)